-The above 20 signs are a good indication of and a roadmap on how to find a reputable dog breeder.
-Here are 20 more giveaways of a disreputable dog breeder that you should watch out for.
+The above 20 signs are a good indication of and a road map on how to find a reputable dog breeder in your local area.
+There are also ways how to tell the opposite, so here are 20 more giveaways of a disreputable dog breeder that you should watch out for.

 1. They will not allow you to visit their dogs/puppies before you purchase.

 2. When you visit, the area where the dogs are kept smells strongly of urine or feces.